Skip to main content

 Request: ✅

-Explanation: The request is accepted because it targets a system-level cluster group, the beehive cluster group and not a cluster group managed by the tenant.
+Explanation: The request is accepted because it targets a system-level cluster group and not a cluster group managed by the tenant.
 Based on the cluster group quota, the number of requested resources falls within the within the approved limits of the system-level quota.